dottjt/cogent-coding-challenge/README.md

 Here's the gist of how the application works.

-- Pass in folder of images for application to process.
+- Pass in folder of images for the application to process.
 - Process and crop all images into a `./tmp` folder (greyscale, 30px x 30px) so that they're all quick n' easy to compare.
-- Compare them pixel by pixel using a quick pixel matching library.
+- Compare the images pixel by pixel using a fast pixel matching library.
 - Display the results to the user.

 ## Structure